Kushy420/ish_tools_installer/README.md

 ## Credits

-Credits to Rajkumar Dusad: I've used modules of your tool-x credits to dronedante
+Credits to d4nt3!: I've used modules of your tool-x credits to dronedante credits to d4nt3.